 There has been a suggestion that Captain Dixon might have displayed some artistic flair – if he did indeed create this image we must assume he was an accomplished artist as well as mariner: he is said also to have produced a painting of his later residence beside the Isis River in Tasmania, west of Campbelltown – a residence he named Skelton Castle – shown below.
 This painting is held by the Dickson Gallery, Mitchell Library in Sydney, and may be viewed by appointment.
 It is displayed in our Gallery below courtesy of The Dickson Gallery.
 To this writer (with no artistic expertise) the image of Skelton has a fairly professional look to it compared to the Skelton Castle image so that if Dixon did paint the latter it would seem to rule him out for the Skelton image.
 But other evidence also rules Dixon out as artist.

-As advised by Ian Brown, and also as stated in his late father’s 1970s notes about the painting, they took the painting out of its frame and discovered on the front lower left hand corner, the previously hidden (by the frame) signature G B Fraser – it seems reasonable that we must accept this as the artist’s name being precisely where an artist would traditionally place it (alternatively over on the right side).
-Unless of course George was a very naughty boy and plagiarised by placing his name there.
+As advised by Ian Brown, and also as stated in his late father’s 1970s notes about the painting, they took the painting out of its frame and discovered on the front lower left hand corner, the previously hidden (by the frame) signature G B Fraser – it seems quite plausible that we must accept this as the artist’s name being precisely where an artist would traditionally place it (alternatively over on the right side).
+Unless of course George was a very naughty boy and plagiarised by placing his name there – but why would he?

 Hand written on back of the painting is ‘Water Colour by Captain Hill’, and, ‘His ship at Peak of Tennerife (sic)’.
 So contradiction there re Hill and Fraser as the artist.
 One might speculate that Captain Hill commissioned Fraser to paint the scene to his memorised image from having been at Tenerife – would he permit Fraser’s name to be there if he painted it, it would be his own surely.